 Similar guidelines apply for checkpoints on Permanents as on brevets.
 Checkpoints should be more or less regularly spaced between the start and finish.
 Typically, checkpoints should be about 50-100km (30-60 miles) apart depending on total route distance, closer together for shorter routes, and further apart for longer ones.
 Additional checkpoints should be located at any point along the route where a shortcut might be taken.

 To the extent possible, all checkpoints, including start and finish, should be manned at all times between their official opening and closing times.
-Preferably, checkpoints should be located in an establishment where a rider may have his/her control card verified and stamped, and may purchase food and drink.
+Preferably, checkpoints should be located in an establishment where a rider's control card may be verified and stamped, and the rider may purchase food and drink.
 The address of the establishment should be listed on the control card, or the locale in the case of an open checkpoint.
 Since the aim is to provide proof of passage, reasonable alternatives to a stamp are allowed, such as an electronic cash register or ATM receipt showing the time and date.

 If a checkpoint must be located where facilities are not available, e.g. at night, the route owner should inform the rider of this at the time of entry.
 In this circumstance, the rider may mail a postcard from the checkpoint as permitted in the Rules for Riders.